 IPAF Training Nottingham

-We provide IPAF (International Powered Access Federation) training on how to use powered access safely and effectively, from our training centre in Nottingham to any location in the UK.
 IPAF Mobile Elevator Work Platform (MEWP) training is the most established access programme.
-The IPAF PAL card will be awarded upon completion of the training, and confirms the identity of the bearer and which category of MEWP they are qualified to operate.
+The IPAF PAL card will be awarded upon completion of the training.
+This confirms the identity of the bearer and which category of MEWP they are qualified to operate.

 IPAF training is an essential element of Health and Safety training.
 Employees failing to hold the required powered access training is the reason why one in five building sites fail Government Health and Safety Inspections.
 We can provide all the necessary training to ensure your company is both safe and legal and avoid the unnecessary expense and upset of having your operation put on hold due to high incidence of accidents or failure to comply with H&S regulations.